wangziqi2013/wangziqi2013.github.io/_posts/2021-07-10-extending.markdown

 compression techniques aim to increase the logical capacity of the storage by over-provisioning tags and remapping blocks.
 Here, instead, we seek to reduce the metadata overhead of bit-flip reduction schemes, and as a result, blocks are still stored on their home locations without being remapped.
+The second observation is that compressibility often varies for different parts of data.
+The number of bits saved for the block can be employed to determine which bit-flip reduction scheme to use.
+For example, if the compression ratio is above 2, meaning that the block is compressed to less than half of its original size, the FlipMin method can be used.
+If the compression ratio is between 1.5 and 2, we can still use FNW.
+In all other cases, the block is simply stored uncompressed.